Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 ### 2. `dict()` vs `{}`

-Both are used the create a dictionary.
+Both are used to create a dictionary.

 ```python
 import timeit